zhongyuanzhao/zhongyuanzhao.github.io/_posts/2026-09-24-research-is-not-a-course-project.md

 Many undergraduate and master’s students are interested in gaining research experience, and some begin with the ambition to publish a paper.
 Programs such as Rice University’s [SURF](https://ouri.rice.edu/research-programs/surf) offer an opportunity to take that first step.

 In working with students, however, I have noticed some recurring patterns in how beginners approach research.
-Several reflect the same beliefs I held when I started my PhD.
-I learned their limitations the hard way, through mistakes that cost time and effort.
+I recognize some of these beliefs because I held them myself when I started my PhD.
+I learned the hard way how they could lead to wasted time and effort.

-I am writing this article to help beginners recognize those expectations earlier.
-Research is difficult enough without approaching it with a mistaken understanding of how the work—or the relationship with an advisor—is supposed to unfold.
+I am writing this article to help beginners avoid these mistakes early on.
+Understanding how academic research and research apprenticeship work is essential, but students without an academic family background or prior research experience may have little access to this knowledge.

 ## 1. The wrong mental model: research as a course project